corelight/zeek-xor-exe-plugin/README.rst

 Corelight::PE_XOR
 =================

-Bro plugin to detect and decrypt XOR-obfuscated Windows EXEs.
+Zeek plugin to detect and decrypt XOR-obfuscated Windows EXEs.

 The key used to XOR the file will be automatically discovered and used to XOR the file back to the original Window's executable.
 Once the